 Local restaurants serve up delicious dishes such as chicken, falafel, seafood, skewered meats and soups for around £3 per meal.
 In coastal areas, there are many beach resorts offering all-inclusive deals with food and drinks.

-There are many destinations out there and experiences to be had that won’t break the bank – all it takes is careful planning, budgeting and a bit of flexibility if you’re thinking of snapping up a last-minute all-inclusive deal.
+There are many destinations out there and experiences to be had that won’t break the bank – all it takes is careful planning, budgeting and a bit of flexibility with the best Egypt vacation packages.